unbit/uwsgi-docs/Caching.rst

 Single block (faster) vs. bitmaps (slower)
 ******************************************

-.. note:: bitmap mode is considered production ready only in uWSGI 2.0.2
+.. note:: bitmap mode is considered production ready starting from uWSGI 2.0.2

 In the standard ("single block") configuration a key can only map to a single block.
 Thus if you have a cache block size of 64k your items can be at most